 Issues with leaking water pump can occur too, but mostly on the newer 5.0l engines, so if you want a peace of mind then it’s good to change it after buying as a preventive maintenance.

 I would not recommend choosing the 2.7 l V6 diesel engine for various reasons.
-First of all it’s not very powerful and then there are cases of broken crankshafts on these engines.
+First of all it’s not very powerful and then there are cases of worn crankshaft bearings and broken crankshafts on these engines.
 This will cause a suddenly seized crankshaft or you will get a hole in the cylinder block which is definitely not very positive.
 Some say that the crankshaft itself is the problem, some say that the crankshaft bearings are causing this, and some say that the low oil pressure or the long oil change intervals are part of this issue.
 But long story short this will destroy your engine basically.
 The good thing is, that this is not like very common so it usually happens only after 300 000 km.
 But there are of course rare cases when it happened before 200 000 km.
 A noticeable louder knocking from the engine is the early symptom of this issue.

 Now, the bad thing is that surprisingly this issue already occurred in some of the newer 3.0 l TDV6 engines as well – sometimes before 100 000 km and sometimes at around 200 000 km.
 So you can find newer models with replaced 3.0 l engines usually under warranty.
 But if you already have one of these engine then don’t panic, change the oil after maximum 10 000 km and don’t abuse it.
 This way you most probably won’t have these issues.
 But if you have more than 300 000 km on the car then you should be prepared for everything.